nanocosmos/docs/docs/nanostream/ios/nanostream-ios-sdk.md

 _

-For more information look here http://www.nanocosmos.de/v4/documentation/live_video_encoder_-_adaptive_bitrate#abc_modes
+For more information look here at [nanoStream Documentation for Adaptive Bitrate][576689ff]
 ### Measuring the available bandwidth

 For measuring the available bandwidth you can use the method ```runBandwidthCheck```.
 After the check finished, the result can be used to set the bitrate for the nanostreamAVC object.